417-72KI/ConfigurationPlist/README.md

 [![Swift Package Manager](https://img.shields.io/badge/Swift%20Package%20Manager-4.2.0-brightgreen.svg)](https://github.com/apple/swift-package-manager)
 [![GitHub license](https://img.shields.io/badge/license-MIT-lightgrey.svg)](https://raw.githubusercontent.com/417-72KI/ConfigurationPlist/master/LICENSE.md)

-ConfigurationPlist is a tool to generate `Config.plist` automatically.

-Property List is a standard format in macOS/iOS, but also a bother to edit.
-ConfigurationPlist can create `Config.plist` by merging _yamls_ or _jsons_.
+ConfigurationPlist is a tool to generate configuration files by merging _yamls_ or _jsons_.

 By splitting the file for each type of setting, it is possible to prevent conflicts of configuration files.

+Also, by splitting the file for environment configurations, it will be easier to overwrite configurations for each environment.

 ## Installation
 ### Common